Open by Design · Community-driven

 Maintainer terms

-Maintainers are appointed for 12 months (renewable).
-Renewal happens if engagement and review activity are present and no substantiated objections exist.
+Appointed for 12 months, renewable when engagement and review activity are present and no substantiated objections exist.

-Inactivity: After 90 days without activity, status may be set to “emeritus” (after a ping and a transparent note).
+Inactivity: After 90 days without activity, status may be set to "emeritus" after a ping and transparent note.
 Reactivation is possible at any time.

 TSC